 “These bottles are not the type of medication that would normally be dispensed from a pharmacy and are usually reserved for clinical medical settings,” he noted.

 An autopsy determined Harris died with ketamine and diazepam in her system.
 She weighs 83 pounds at the time of her death, officials said.

 Investigators allegedly recovered text messages from Harris to Ryan about getting her drugs, officials said.

 Harris first met Ryan in late 2020 when she went to him for a medical procedure.
 Weeks later, police said, she started working as a surgical technician at his practice and the two started a relationship a short time later.
-They moved in with each other last summer.
+They moved in with each other in 2021.

 Montgomery County police arrested Ryan on March 22, 2022, for second-degree murder and related drug charges, WTOP reported.

 He was convicted of murder on Aug.
 25 and faces up to 55 years behind bars when he is sentenced later this year, according to The Daily Record.